[Guide] How to extract/insert/replace EFI BIOS modules by using the UEFITool

 Since the company American Megatrends Inc. (AMI) doesn’t allow to offer their AMI Aptio UEFI MMTools for the public, you may have to use another tool, if you want to manually modify an AMI UEFI BIOS according to your wishes.

-My favorite UEFI BIOS modding tool for these specific tasks is the normal “UEFITool” (don’t use the _NE variant for this purpose).
-Both tools have been developed and is still kept up-to-date by our Forum member CodeRush.
+My favorite UEFI BIOS modding tool for these specific tasks is the normal "UEFITool" (don’t use the _NE variant for this purpose).
+Both tools have been developed and are still kept up-to-date by our Forum member CodeRush.

 At first view the usage of the UEFITool may not be as comfortable and easy to understand as the usage of the related AMI Aptio IV or Aptio V UEFI MMTool, but these are the benefits the users of the UEFITool will get: